Anduril97/MPVClean/README.md

 # Thumbnails

 To enable thumbnails in timeline, install [thumbfast](https://github.com/po5/thumbfast).
-No other step necessary.
+No other steps are necessary.

 # Keyboard Shortcuts
 ```